-2 Clinical ASCVD consists of acute coronary syndromes, history of myocardial infarction, stable or unstable angina or coronary or other arterial revascularization, stroke, transient ischemic attack, or peripheral artery disease including aortic aneurysm, all of atherosclerotic origin.
+Clinical ASCVD consists of acute coronary syndromes, history of myocardial infarction, stable or unstable angina or coronary or other arterial revascularization, stroke, transient ischemic attack, or peripheral artery disease including aortic aneurysm, all of atherosclerotic origin.
 (American Heart Association 2018 Cholesterol Clinical Practice Guidelines)

-3 e.g., Ámerican Heart Association, International Familial Hypercholesterolaemia Foundation, European Atherosclerosis Society, International Atherosclerosis Society c.
-Change to an alternative statin that has a lower incidence of drug interactions b) One of the following:
+&lt;sup>2 e.g., American Heart Association, International Familial Hypercholesterolaemia Foundation, European Atherosclerosis Society, International Atherosclerosis Society

-4 Therapeutic failure of a Lipotropic, Other is defined as failure to achieve LDL-C goal for cardiovascular risk.
+&lt;sup>3 Therapeutic failure of a Lipotropic, Other is defined as failure to achieve LDL-C goal or percentage reduction of LDL-C for cardiovascular risk that is consistent with current consensus guidelines (e.g., AHA/ACC, AACE/ACE, etc).

-5 Temporally related intolerance of a statin is defined as the occurrence of symptoms and/or lab abnormalities upon initiation of a statin, resolution of symptoms and/or lab abnormalities upon discontinuation of a statin, and recurrence of symptoms and/or lab abnormalities after rechallenge with the same statin at the same dose.
+&lt;sup>4 Temporally related intolerance of a statin is defined as the occurrence of symptoms and/or lab abnormalities upon initiation of a statin, resolution of symptoms and/or lab abnormalities upon discontinuation of a statin, and recurrence of symptoms and/or lab abnormalities after rechallenge with the same statin at the same dose.

-- (i) Therapeutic failure while adherent to treatment for ≥ 3 consecutive months with the lowest FDA-approved daily dose or alternate-day dosing of any statin - (ii) A temporally related intolerance to the lowest FDA-approved daily dose or alternate-day dosing of any statin, - iii.
-A contraindication to statins, - f.
+- (i) Therapeutic failure while adherent to treatment for ≥3 consecutive months with the lowest FDA-approved daily dose or alternate-day dosing of any statin - (ii) A temporally related intolerance to the lowest FDA-approved daily dose or alternate-day dosing of any statin, - iii.
+A contraindication to statins, - c.
 Has a history of one of the following: - i.
-Therapeutic failure while adherent to treatment with ezetimibe in combination with the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate) for ≥ 3 consecutive months - ii.
-A contraindication or intolerance to ezetimibe, - g.
-Will be using the requested PCSK9 inhibitor in addition to one of the following: - i.
-For treatment of homozygous familial hypercholesterolemia (HoFH), standard lipidlowering treatments as recommended by current consensus guidelines6 - ii.
-For treatment of all other conditions, the maximally tolerated dose of the highesttolerated intensity statin (if clinically appropriate), - h.
-Will not be using the requested PCSK9 inhibitor with another PCSK9 inhibitor, an ACL inhibitor, or Juxtapid (lomitapide), - For a non-preferred PCSK9 inhibitor, has a documented history of therapeutic failure, contraindication, or intolerance to the preferred PCSK9 inhibitor(s) approved or medically accepted for the beneficiary's diagnosis;
+Therapeutic failure while adherent to treatment with ezetimibe in combination with the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate) for ≥3 consecutive months - ii.
+A contraindication or an intolerance to ezetimibe. - d.
+Is prescribed the requested PCSK9 inhibitor in addition to one of the following: - i.
+For treatment of homozygous familial hypercholesterolemia (HoFH), standard lipid-lowering treatments as recommended by current consensus guidelines - ii.
+For treatment of all other conditions, the maximally tolerated dose of the highest-tolerated intensity statin (if clinically appropriate), - e.
+If currently using a different PCSK9 inhibitor, will discontinue use of that PCSK9 inhibitor prior to starting the requested PCSK9 inhibitor, - f.
+For a non-preferred PCSK9 inhibitor, has a documented history of therapeutic failure of or a contraindication or an intolerance to the preferred PCSK9 inhibitor(s) approved or medically accepted for the beneficiary's diagnosis;

-- 6. For an ACL inhibitor, all of the following: - a.
-Is being prescribed the ACL inhibitor by or in consultation with an appropriate specialist (e.g., cardiologist, endocrinologist, or other provider specializing in lipid disorders), - b.
-Has documentation of results of a lipid profile within 3 months prior to the request for the ACL inhibitor,
+7. For an ACL inhibitor, all of the following:

+- a.
+Is prescribed the ACL inhibitor by or in consultation with an appropriate specialist (e.g., cardiologist, endocrinologist, or other provider specializing in lipid disorders), - b.
+Has at least one of the following: - i.
+A history of clinical ASCVD - ii.
+A diagnosis of familial hypercholesterolemia in accordance with current consensus guidelines,